pdf-viewer-react/starter-rp-react-ts-webpack/README.md

-# React PDF Starter Toolkit in React.js + TypeScript + Webpack
+# React PDF Starter Toolkit in React.js, TypeScript and Webpack

 Welcome to the React PDF Starter Toolkit!
 This repository provides a comprehensive guide on integrating React PDF with React, TypeScript and Webpack.
 It showcases how React PDF can be integrated and rendered as part of a React.js project.